 "That's a shuttle out there," Hale said, launching the Freewind ahead on an evasive pattern.
 He waved his hand at the third seat on the bridge.
 "Someone take the weapons console!
 I can operate the forward-firing cannons myself but we may need the turrets."

 Tyler slipped into the chair.
 He was amazed at how radically the starfield outside was shifting as the Freewind dipped and turned.
-Since the artificial gravity was oriented towards the floor, the ship could radically pitch and turn without altering the crew's perspective of "up" or "down," though Tyler could still feel the sharp course changed just from his body's inertia.
+Since the artificial gravity was oriented towards the floor, the ship could radically pitch and turn without altering the crew's perspective of "up" or "down," though Tyler could still feel the sharp course changes just from his body's inertia.

 "Cease evasion immediately or be destroyed!" the shuttle demanded over the com system.